rdkcentral/firebolt-certification-suite/README.md

     To override the default response for a firebolt call.
     Set pre-requisite values for UI operations like automating the UI actions.

 - Before operation also works based on tags provided in cli.
 This tags can be send as env values from cli command using the key **beforeOperationTags**.
 Based on the tags specified in cli and the beforeOperation, corresponding configModule would perform necessary action steps.
-Currently, only active tag is thunderProxy.
 We can send the tags in below format.<br/>
-  **--env beforeOperationTags='thunderProxy'**
+  **--env beforeOperationTags='tag'**

 ### Setup -